 Mortgage lenders will most likely allow one or two late payments in the past 12 months.

-- Most of them will allow one late payment in the past 6 months only with a solid letter of explanation.
+- Most of them will allow one late payment in the past 6 months only with a solid letter of explanation

-- But due to them charging the annual $35.00 membership fee on your credit account, you did not realize that you still had to pay the bare minimum $10.00 monthly required credit card payment.
+- But due to them charging the annual $35.00 membership fee on credit account, cardholder did not realize that they still had to pay the bare minimum $10.00 monthly required credit card payment

 Recent Late Payments And Mortgage Approval